Before you start: do you actually want to self-host?

 hermes doctor

 hermes doctor checks Docker availability, Python version, required dependencies, and write access to config directories.
-Fix anything it flags before continuing — common issues are Docker not being in the PATH, missing Python packages, or permissions on ~/.hermes/.
+Fix anything it flags before continuing — common issues are Docker not being in PATH, missing Python packages, or permissions on ~/.hermes/.

 Run the interactive setup wizard: